• REVISIT ES-SCLC

 Key inclusion criteria including 18 years and older, diagnosed with ES-SCLC, and more

 • Patients are randomized 1:1 to receive serplulimab or atezolizumab intravenously every 3 weeks until disease progression, intolerable toxicity, or death.
-All patients receive chemotherapy with intravenous etoposide and carboplatin every 3 weeks for up to 4 cycles
+All patients receive chemotherapy with intravenous etoposide and carboplatin every 3 weeks for up to 4 cycles7

 Diversity Plan